SkilletElveti/OpenScanner/README.md

 # Installation

-At the moment you can install OpenScanner vie CocoaPods
+At the moment you can install OpenScanner via CocoaPods

 Add the following line to your podfile:
 ```